kittykatattack/hexi/README.md

 ```js
 g.move(cat);
 ```
 The `move` method updates the sprite's position by its `vx` and `vy` velocity values.
 (All Hexi sprites have `vx` and `vy` values, which are initialized to zero).
 You can move more than one sprite at a time by supplying `move` with a list of sprites, separated by commas.
+You can even supply it with an array that that contains all the sprites you want to move.
 Here's what `move` is actually doing under the hood:
 ```js
 cat.x += cat.vx;
 cat.y += cat.vy;